DundeeMakerSpace/intro-presentation/slides.md

 ### Paul

-### Around 13 others
+### Around 13 others (and growing)

+Note:
+1. Who is currently involved in MakerSpace
+2. The Genesis of Dundee MakerSpace - Grant posted on 1st March on the TLUG an invite to Edinburgh Hacklab

 ## What is a MakerSpace?

-> community-operated workspace where people with common interests, often in computers, technology, science, digital art or electronic art, can meet, socialize and/or collaborate
+> community-operated workspace where people with common interests, often in computers, technology, science, digital art or electronic art, can meet, socialise and/or collaborate

 [Wikipedia](https://en.wikipedia.org/wiki/Makerspace)

+Note:
+1. A Community Centre with tools
+2. Combining manufacturing equipment with the community and education
+3. Members will design, prototype and create manufactured works that would not be possible to create alone.
+4. People from different creative backgrounds and experience to collaborate on exciting projects.

-### Global network
+## Global network

+Note:
-Note: Over 500 worldwide
+1. Over 500 worldwide
+2. They are typically called Hacker spaces
+3. We opted for MakerSpace as unfortunately the original definition of a hacker has been contorted by the media

 ![What is a hackerspace](http://i.imgur.com/wn0PL.jpg)